Using Exercise As Part of Your Arsenal For Recovery

 Stretching improves muscle elasticity as the application of tensile force is used to lengthen muscles and tendons.
 Stretching makes you more flexible over time, safeguards against injuries, relaxes the muscles and enhances physical performance.

 Yoga elicits thoughts of calm and serenity.
 It activates the mind with its meditative qualities while stretching muscles and strengthening balance.
 Stretching through a yoga practice elicits better flexibility and range of motion, prevents imbalances that can lead to injury, relaxes muscles and aids in dissipating lactic acid while exercising.

 A quick cardiovascular warm-up routine is recommended before any stretching routine so that your body produces synovial fluid, which is the mechanism for joint lubrication.

 Aerobic exercises also quiet your mind and have their own meditative qualities while tiring your body, and creating a more relaxed state long after you are done.
-This kind of exercise helps maintain a healthy body weight, manages any chronic conditions, improves lung function, and decreases resting heart rates.
+This kind of exercise helps maintain healthy body weight, manages any chronic conditions, improves lung function, and decreases resting heart rates.
 Aerobic exercises can be separated into two main categories:

 Low-Impact Aerobic Exercises

 One foot is always in contact with the ground.
 This type of exercise is great for those that have lived a more sedentary lifestyle as one foot is always in contact with the ground, putting less strain on the musculoskeletal system.

 Walking, an exercise that can be performed anywhere at any time is the perfect introduction to physical activity.
 It is the easiest thing to do with the most reward.
 Even a 10-minute walk, if incorporated into a routine, will have tremendous benefits.